 He said barely a year and a half ago, on February 19, 1945, the two of them had just landed on Iwo Jima and no sooner had he come ashore than his best buddy was blown to bits right in front of his eyes and what was left of him wouldn't even fill a dog food can.

 My mentor gave me the above information near the end of, or just following the completion of my high school years.
 I have strewn the names of both Richard Rose and James Rose liberally throughout the article as if he spoke of them by using their names at the time.
 However, during the actual time the conversations were unfolding IF the names Richard Rose or James Rose were ever mentioned specifically I do not recall.
 I am almost certain I learned about the two of them from my mentor without knowing their names.
-It has only been after the fact that I have been able to put names to the people my mentor was speaking of.
+It has only been after the fact that I have been able to put names to the people my mentor was speaking of, re the following:

 The seemingly incredible coincidences between the two events, that is, my mentor, in his travels, meeting a man "not unlike Franklin Merrell-Wolff" who, because of his brother's death in the war, went on a spritual quest that ended in his ultimate Attainment --- which almost exactly paralelled my mentor's life in reaching his Attaiment, was of great interest to my mentor.
 When he discovered the interelationship between my merchant marine friend and the death of the brother of the man he met, the two of them being on board ships struck by German U-boats during the same attack, it was almost too much to comprehend.